 - 1. Solar Energy Facility refers to all the infrastructure summarised in Section 1.2 excluding the components in the Battery Area. - 2.
 Battery Energy Storage System (BESS) refers to all the infrastructure outlined in Section 1.2 within the Battery Area.

-Figure 1a - Proposed Bookaar Solar Energy Facility - Site plan (See the 'Site Plan' that accompanies the planning application for a scaled version)
+Figure 1a - Proposed Bookaar Solar Energy Facility - Site plan (See the 'Site Plan', dated November 2022, for a scaled version)